drb/random-world/README.md

 * `random.sentence()` - Returns a sentence retrieved from Lorem Ipsum strings.
 * `random.block()` - Creates a string made up of blocks of characters.
+  * `blockSize` - Length of each block.
+  * `delimiter` - Split each block with specific delimiter.
+  * `chars` - Limit blocks to defined characters.
+Defaults to A-Z.
 * `random.random()` - A random string created from the default characters, or the supplied chars.
+  * `chars` - Limit string to defined characters.
+Defaults to A-Za-z0-9.
+  * `len` - Length of the string.
+Defaults to 16.
 * `random.word()` - A random dictionary word.
+  * `charCase` - Transform the word to upper or lowercase.
+    * `upper|lower
+  * `limit` - Number of words to return.
+Defaults to 1.
 ---

 ### Booleans